TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Line-Sensing-Signoff.md

 The last IEEE SECON Hardware competition arena with a line was in 2021.
 A small white line of 1" was used.
 	The Pololu QTR-8RC module spans 2.95" without the separation of the 6 RC and 2 RC modules.
 Because the width of the module is larger than the line, it will be accurate in reading the white color vs the adjacent black color.
+If the sensor was not larger than the line, there would be no differentiation of the line and the background, as the sensor would only receiver the color of the line.
+When the robot went off center and the background color was received, it would result in the robot making a zig-zag movement rather than going in a continuous direction.

 ### Sensor Schematics
 <p align = "center">